DeTraced-Security/detraced-security.github.io/_posts/2025-07-10-just-another-minecraft-rat.md

 ## Conclusion
 This malware shows the capabilities hackers have by utilizing free infrastructure like Discord and Hastebin.
 RATs have become increasingly common in the Minecraft modding community, with projects like [Is This a RAT?](https://isthisarat.com) and [RatRater](https://ktibow.github.io/RatRater/) being used to help users find if the mod they downloaded is a RAT.
 Nonetheless, this malware highlights the dangers of downloading untrustworthy mods and running them with your game.

+> Want to keep up with the DeTraced team?
+Come join our Discord [here!](https://discord.gg/ahecAvxwhh) {: .prompt-info }

 ## References

 [^1]: https://en.wikipedia.org/wiki/Discord